Funnels Overview

 • Percent drop-off

-Because Funnels use your underlying Goals as their data source, completion numbers are always up-to-date and consistent with the rest of your reporting.
+Because Funnels use your underlying conversions as their data source, completion numbers are always up to date and consistent with the rest of your reporting.

 How Funnels Work

 A Funnel is made up of steps.
-Each step = one Goal.
+Each step = one conversion.

 Example Funnel

-As visitors complete these Goals in sequence, Crazy Egg shows you how many continue through and where they stop.
+As visitors complete these conversions in sequence, Crazy Egg shows you how many continue through and where they stop.

-We recommend choosing the broadest, top-of-funnel Goal first, such as “Enter site”.
+We recommend choosing the broadest, top-of-funnel conversion first, such as “Enter site”.
 This gives the most accurate conversions and drop-off rates.

 Ideal Use Cases